Li0nMo0se/shuffle_me/README.md

 # Qt

+Qt framework for c++ must installed.
+To do so:
-sudo apt install qt5-default
+`sudo apt install qt5-default`

 ## CSV file

-The file must be exported as a CSV file separated with `;` The filename must be `words.list`
+The file must be exported as a CSV file separated with `;`
+The filename must be `words.list`
 For a pair of question and answer, it follows this structure: `question;answer`
 1) question:
     It is the text showed for the question
 2) answer:
     It is the answer of the question

 ## Manual